savepopulation/di-espresso-demo/README.md

 # di-espresso-demo
-A repository to demostrate ui testing with Espresso, Mockito and Dagger 2.11
+A repository to demonstrate ui testing with Espresso, Mockito and Dagger 2.11